Looking after your eyes

 Presbyopia can’t be reversed or cured, but there are plenty of options to help correct your vision.
 Your optometrist can talk you through these after a routine eye test.
 If you don’t have any other vision problems, reading glasses might be all you need.
 However, if you have myopia (short-sightedness), hyperopia (long-sightedness) or astigmatism you might benefit from wearing multifocal lenses.

 We’re here to help.
-If you have any questions about presbyopia speak to your optometrist or book an eye test today.
+If you have any questions about presbyopia, speak to your optometrist or

 If you can see close objects clearly but have trouble focusing on objects in the distance, you’re probably short sighted or have myopia.
 You may find it difficult to read signs, watch television or recognise people walking down the street towards you.